worldamazing/plan/README.md

 # World Amazing Plan: A Global Framework
 > The World Amazing Plan is a universal, open-source, decentralized framework with no ruler, where every human worldwide experiences universal well-being, where essentials are guaranteed, and where work is fulfilling and life carries a profound sense of security and joy.
+>
+> The World Amazing mission is fundamentally shaped by the will of the people.
+This plan is not a rigid directive but an open proposal, inviting everyone to engage, contribute, and refine our shared journey toward global transformation.
+>
+> If you notice areas that could benefit from refinement, editing, or expansion, your feedback is invaluable.
+You are encouraged to post your insights to the discussion board or to send an email with questions or comments to hello@worldamazing.org.

 ## Key Highlights
    - **2-Day Workweek:** From weekend to workend, with five days for life, creativity, and rest.